tetherless-world/SQuARE/index.md

 ```
 **Explanation**

-Since _resource_ is the same as _individual}, they share the same properties.
+Since _resource_ is the same as _individual_, they share the same properties.

 **Example**